Maizer/NumberPicker/README.md

 # About Maizer Fix Part Code

 - increase method setPreciseScrollEnable(boolean enable),can precise scroll to location
-- fix text in screen,but suddenly disappeared bug(scroll marease bug)
+- fix text in screen,but suddenly disappeared bug(scroll measure bug)
 - remove Scroller class.It is there in Android Source.

 # Number Picker